uwla/lacl/README.md

 database the associated permission, depending on whether it  already  exists  or not.
 The get-permissions helpers assume the permission exists in  DB,  and  then try to fetch.
 The delete-permission helpers will try to delete  the  permissions in DB, but does not assume they already  exist.
-The  grant  permmission  helpers will assign the permissions to  the  user  or  to  the  given  user/role,  which assumes the permissions already exist (if they don't exist,  an  Error  will  be thrown).
+The  grant  permission  helpers will assign the permissions to  the  user  or  to  the  given  user/role,  which assumes the permissions already exist (if they don't exist,  an  Error  will  be thrown).
 The revoke-permission helpers try to revoke  the  permission  from  the